Athenian-Computer-Science/strings1-practice-template/README.md

 #### Fix & Write Code
 * [Fix the Code #1](src/fix_code_1.py) 🥉
-  * A quote from Boris Beizer is provided three times.
-Format each to display nicely on the screen, using different formatting techniques.
+  * A quote from Boris Beizer is provided.
+Format it to display nicely on the screen when it prints.
     * You should not have to scroll sideways to see the output!
     * Be sure to use a multi-line quote, \n and \t escape characters, and any other formatting you wish.
+    * Note that the style conventions state that there should only be 79 characters in a line.
+Format your paragraphs a
   * Be sure to run your program to be sure it works correctly.
 (There is no test code for this.)
 * [Write Code #1](src/write_code_1.py) 🥈
   * Write a (very) short play (4-6 lines).
 As with any script, each character's dialogue should be displayed on their own line.